FAQ - Burnett et al. v. National Association of Realtors®, et al.

 In a class action, one or more people called Class Representatives sue on behalf of other people who have similar claims.
 The people together are a “Class” or “Class Members.”

 The home sellers who sued Defendants—and all the Class Members like them—are called Plaintiffs.
-The entities they sued (in this case, the National Association of Realtors, RE/MAX, Keller Williams, Realogy, and HomeServices of America) are called Defendants.
+The entities they sued (in this case, the National Association of Realtors, RE/MAX, Keller Williams, Anywhere (formerly Realogy), and HomeServices of America) are called Defendants.
 One court resolves the issues for everyone in the Class—except for those who choose to exclude themselves from the Class.

 The Court decided that this lawsuit can be a class action and move toward a trial because it meets the requirements of Federal Rule of Civil Procedure 23, which governs class actions in federal courts.